 If the colon and rectum remain swollen for too long they function less well.
 The colon may lose all elasticity and form a floppy reservoir which may then be extremely difficult to empty completely.
 The anal sphincters (the muscles which keep the bottom closed) may suffer damage and the anus will remain open and leak constantly.
 (In some people with spina bifida the anal sphincter already does not work properly because of nerve damage).

 A low fluid intake (in the mistaken belief that it will help to keep the person dry) and poor diet both add to the existing problem.
 It is important to keep drinking plenty and to have a diet rich in soluble fibre.

-Poor mobility also adds to the problem of constipation and regular exercise should be encouraged.
+Poor mobility also adds to the problem of constipation and regular exercise (in a wheelchair or otherwise) should be encouraged.

 Some medication used by children and adults with spina bifida, such as Oxybutinin and some anti-epileptic drugs, can cause constipation or can make existing constipation worse.

-There are many ways of avoiding constipation, including a variety of medications, high bowel washouts, or surgical procedures such as the ACE (click here for more information on bowel and bladder procedures).
-However, establishing a regular toileting pattern early in a child’s life may mean none of these are necessary.
+There are many ways of avoiding constipation, including a variety of medications, high bowel washouts, or surgical procedures such as the ACE (see information sheet on ACE: Antegrade Continence Enema).
+However, establishing a regular toileting pattern early in a child’s life may mean none of these is necessary.

 Babies and Children

 Small babies can be given drinks of cooled, boiled tap water between milk feeds, once or twice daily, to help prevent constipation (especially in formula fed babies) and to maintain a good level of hydration.
 When weaning, slowly introduce a wide range of vegetables and fruit into the diet, adding pulses e.g. peas, beans, lentils etc after one year.

 Drinks of water or very diluted juice, suitable for very young children, can be given between meals.
 It is not recommended to give juice in bottles as this can lead to tooth decay.